RobBBQ/RobBBQ.github.io/_posts/2021-02-05-RForkner-CreditOne-Portfolio.md

-### Since 2/3 of the customers have credit limits under 200K, but the maximum credit limit allowed is 1million, we will split the data into no more than 5 bins.
+### So, 2/3 of the customers have credit limits under $200K, but the maximum credit limit allowed is $1million, we will split the data into no more than 5 bins.

 ```python